Geontech/wireshark-vrtgen/README.md

 ```

 As long as the `vrtgen` module can be imported by the Python 3 interpreter,
-CMake will detect it and generated the necessary files.
+CMake will detect it and generate the necessary files.

 ```sh
 python3 -c "import vrtgen; print('vrtgen installed')"